-Whether you're into fine art, sculpture, photography, contemporary works or arty events, you will find hidden gems to satisfy your artistic interests in one of London's more intimate art spaces.
+Whether you're into fine art, sculpture, photography, contemporary works or arty events, you will find hidden gems in one of the capital's many intimate art spaces.

 From acclaimed architects to Turner prize-winning artists, as well as stars of design and photography, the Barbican Art Gallery presents major exhibitions by leading international figures.
-You should also check out the Barbican's Curve, home to an exciting series of new art commissions created for the space.Read More
+You should also check out the Barbican's Curve, home to an exciting series of new art commissions created for the space.Read More: Barbican Art Gallery